Leo (comics)

-Leo is the name of different fictional characters appearing in American comic books published by Marvel Comics.
+Leo is the name of several characters appearing in American comic books published by Marvel Comics.

 Publication history

 The original Leo first appeared in The Avengers #72 (Jan.
 1970), and was created by Roy Thomas and Sal Buscema.

 The character subsequently appears in The Avengers #120-123 (Feb.–May 1974), Ghost Rider #7 (Aug.
 1974), Iron Man #184 (July 1984), and The West Coast Avengers vol. 2 #26 (Nov.
 1987), in which he is killed.

 Leo appeared as part of the "Zodiac" entry in The Official Handbook of the Marvel Universe Deluxe Edition #20.

 Fictional character biography

 Daniel Radford

-Daniel Radford is a founding Zodiac member, and his base of operations was Los Angeles, California.
-The Zodiac Cartel was founded by Cornelius van Lunt (Taurus), handpicking the eleven other members; van Lunt concealed his own identity, while he was the only one who knew the identities of the others.
-Each member was based in a different American city as part of his nationwide criminal network, with the ultimate goal of world economic and political domination.
+Daniel Radford is a founding member of Zodiac, an organization founded by Cornelius van Lunt (Taurus).
+Van Lunt handpicked Radford and ten others to join Zodiac, concealing his own identity from them.
+Each member is based in a different American city as part of van Lunt's criminal network, with Radford being based in Los Angeles.

-The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
-Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
-A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.
+Led by Taurus, Zodiac attempts to kill all Manhattan residents born under the sign of Gemini as a show of power, but are thwarted by the Avengers.
+Taurus's faction attempts to kill Zodiac dissident faction, but all twelve leaders are captured by the Avengers.
+A new incarnation of Zodiac, led by Scorpio, kills the original members of Zodiac and takes over their criminal operations.